arthurlennard11/arthurlennard11/README.md

 ## Hi there 👋 My name is Arthur Lennard

-### I'm an aspiring soccer analyst.
-I currently attend the University of North Carolina at Chapel Hill and work as the Head of Analytics for the Women's Soccer Team there.
+### I'm an aspiring soccer analyst who currently attends the University of North Carolina at Chapel Hill and works as the Head of Analytics for the Women's Soccer Team.

-### 🔭 I'm currently working on a tactical analysis for UNC Women's Soccer that measures the rate of compactness compression during different phases of play
+### 🔭 I'm currently working on a tactical analysis for UNC Women's Soccer that measures the rate of compactness and compression during different phases of play
 <!--
 **arthurlennard11/arthurlennard11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.